 Health Care Administration Officers provide leadership and management of health care services and delivery.
-They apply the principles and practices of health care administration, resource-management organization and operations for the Canadian Forces Health Service.
+They apply the principles and practices of health care administration, resource-management organization and operations for the Forces Health Service.

-Their primary responsibilities are to ensure that the health care system is managed effectively, that health care professionals are able to practice in a safe and efficient environment, and that Canadian Forces members receive high-quality health care wherever they may be, in garrison or on a base or wing in Canada, or deployed on international or domestic operations.
+Their primary responsibilities are to ensure that the health care system is managed effectively, that health care professionals are able to practice in a safe and efficient environment, and that Forces members receive high-quality health care wherever they may be, in garrison or on a base or wing in Canada, or deployed on international or domestic operations.

 Health Care Administration Officers work in either operational units such as a Field Ambulance, the Field Hospital, aeromedical staging units and area medical support units, or in static facilities such as a clinic on a base or wing.
 They may also be employed at regional or national headquarters, or in a training unit, and may be expected to deploy on International or Domestic operations.